Eagles (album): Artwork

 The album artwork was created by album cover artist Gary Burden with photography by Henry Diltz.
-The album was initially designed as a gatefold album that would further open up into a poster; however Geffen thought it would be confusing, and glued it together so that it would not open, and the gatefold image of the band members at Joshua Tree then became orientated the wrong side up.
-In the documentary History of the Eagles, Glenn Frey revealed that the band were all on peyote when the gatefold picture of the band members was shot in Joshua Tree National Park.
+The album was initially designed as a gatefold album that would further open up into a poster; however, Geffen thought it would be confusing and glued it together so that it would not open, and the gatefold image of the band members at Joshua Tree then became orientated the wrong side up.
+In the documentary History of the Eagles, Glenn Frey revealed that the band was all on peyote when the gatefold picture of the band members was shot in Joshua Tree National Park.

 Critical reception

-Reviewing in 1972, Bud Scoppa of Rolling Stone believed the Eagles had "distinguished" country-rock backgrounds, and said the album is "right behind Jackson Browne's record as the best first album this year.
+Reviewing in 1972, Bud Scoppa of Rolling Stone believed the Eagles had "distinguished" country-rock backgrounds and said the album is "right behind Jackson Browne's record as the best first album this year.
 And I could be persuaded to remove the word 'first' from that statement".
 In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau felt that the band wrote good songs, but he was unsure about the authenticity of their country roots so what they produced was "suave and synthetic-brilliant, but false".

-Allmusic's William Ruhlmann, in his retrospective review, sums up the album as balanced in terms of songwriting, but noting that the three hit singles were sung by Frey and Henley, who would later go on to dominate the band.
+Allmusic's William Ruhlmann, in his retrospective review, sums up the album as balanced in terms of songwriting but notes that the three hit singles were sung by Frey and Henley, who would later go on to dominate the band.
 Rolling Stone listed it as number 368 on their 2012 edition of the 500 greatest albums of all time list with the comment that the album "created a new template for laid-back L.A. country-rock style".
 It rose to number 207 in the 2020 edition of the list.
 It was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.

 Ultimate Classic Rock critic Sterling Whitaker rated the non-single album track "Most of Us Are Sad" as being among the Eagles' 10 most underrated songs.